jdickie/TEILiteEditor/readme.md

 * Documentation on installing Ckeditor and TEI-Ann using the README file included in the downloaded .tar file from the TEI-Ann page in SourceForge

+Specifications for the Tool
+---
+* Validation of Markup based on TEI Lite Specifications
+	* This validation should be done in an efficient and non-intrusive way, e.g.: oXygen
+* Connected to Freebase or other Name Authority Repository
+	* Repository shows up in a side window
+	* Tree structure of named authorities shows up on side panel to illustrate to the user the name authorities they have already inserted.
+* Code Completion is available in the toolbar as a drop-down
+	* Ideal would be having code completion or code guessing available as the user is typing and to have either a tree structure of possible elements on the sidebar to select from, or to have a dropdown of possible elements
+* Texts/XML/Manuscripts/Database Data is loaded from an external location and automatically parsed into a readable format by the editor.
+	* Example: User A has a document hamlet.xml that is marked up in TEI Lite.
+User A loads the document into TEI-Ann, which then sends the document and parses it such that all of the taxonomies, named authorities, and XML elements are sorted in an efficient 'view' of the text.

 Thoughts on the process of developing a TEI Editor using Ckeditor and TEI-Ann
 ---